evolbioinfo/goalign/README.md

   * distances: compute evolutionary distances for nucleotide alignment
   * entropy: compute entropy of alignment sites
   * pssm: compute position-specific scoring matrix
-* concat:      Concatenates several alignments
+* concat:      Concatenates several alignments by concatenating each sequences having the same name
 * consensus: Compute a basic majority consensus of an input alignment
 * dedup:       Remove sequences that have the same sequence
 * diff : Compare all sequences to the first one of the alignment, and count the differences